MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-enable-authenticator-passkey.md

 ---
-title: How to enable passkeys in Microsoft Authenticator for Microsoft Entra ID (preview)
+title: How to enable passkeys in Microsoft Authenticator for Microsoft Entra ID
 description: Learn about how to enable passkeys in Microsoft Authenticator for Microsoft Entra ID.

 ms.service: entra-id
 ms.subservice: authentication
 ms.topic: how-to
-ms.date: 07/29/2024
+ms.date: 08/19/2024

 ms.author: justinha
 author: justinha